-Step 3.
+Step 4.
 UCAT ANZ registration

-All applicants, with the exception of Aboriginal and Torres Strait Islander applicants (page 9) and TAFE Lateral Entry applicants, are required to register and sit for the UCAT ANZ.
+All applicants are required to register and sit for the UCAT ANZ.

 The University Clinical Aptitude Test (UCAT) is an admissions test used by the UCAT ANZ Consortium of universities in Australia and New Zealand for their medical, dental and clinical science degree programs.
-The UCAT ANZ is a test used widely to help universities to select applicants with the most appropriate mental abilities, attitudes, and professional behaviours required for new clinicians to be successful in their clinical careers.
-Details on the test and how to register are available on the UCAT ANZ website ucat.edu.au/ucat-anz
+The UCAT ANZ is a test used widely to help universities select applicants with the most appropriate mental abilities, attitudes, and professional behaviours required for new practicioners to be successful in their clinical careers.
+Details regarding the test and how to register are available on the UCAT ANZ website ucat.edu.au/ucat-anz